Scottish business confidence “evaporating”

 Andrew McRae, FSB’s Scotland policy chair, said: “Scottish business confidence has evaporated over the last quarter.
 And, for more than a year now, UK business optimism has been outweighed by fear and doubt about the direction of the economy.
 This trend will only end when policymakers pull themselves together and set out a clear plan for our futures.

 “We must see progress on avoiding a no-deal, no-transition Brexit.
-While firms must do what they can to prepare for this outcome, it would be unforgivable if good Scottish businesses go to the wall because of political games.”
+While firms must do what they can to prepare for this outcome, it would be unforgivable if good Scottish businesses go to the wall where to buy accutane with a prescription because of political games.”

 “Many smaller firms are trapped between the rock of increased overheads and the hard place of an uncertain economic future.
 Policymakers must take action on both of these fronts: taking action to reduce costs and providing certainty whenever possible.